 The results of this study may be presented and published in academic journals and presented at conferences.
 You will not be identified in any publications.
-We may use quotes from the recordings but they will be anonymous with identifying information or events removed.
+We may use quotes from the recordings but all identifying information or events will be removed.